grandey/climapy/README.md

 # climapy

-## Purpose:
+## Purpose
 Support data analysis of climate model data.

-## Status:
+## Status
 Work in progress.

-## Installation:
+## Installation
 ```
 python setup.py install
 ```
-In addition to installing climapy, this will automatically generate version.py.
+In addition to installing climapy, this will automatically generate version.py which provides version information including the git revision.
 The following dependencies are specified in setup.py: numpy and xarray.

-## Testing:
+## Testing
 Tests, for use with pytest, are contained in tests/.
-The tests can be run from the root directory in the repository:
+The tests can be run from the root directory of the repository:
 ```
 pytest
 ```

-## Functions contained in climapy:
+## Functions contained in climapy
 ```
     cesm_time_from_bnds(xr_data, min_year=1701):
         Use mid-points from time_bnds in CESM output data to populate time dimension with